Disease/ Disorder

 History

 FM is primarily a pain disease with a wide array of concomitant physical and mental effects.
-As such, diagnosis can often be difficult given the prominent overlap of symptoms with other diseases.
+As such, diagnosis can be obfuscated given the prominent overlap of symptoms with other diseases.
 The list of differential diagnoses is extensive and includes (but is not limited to) other rheumatologic disorders, headaches, psychiatric conditions, neuropathies, dyssomnias, and other functional pain disorders.
 While fibromyalgia can co-exist with other disease states, it is important to recognize patterns of symptomatology that may be better explained by other diagnoses to prevent misdiagnosis.
 A thorough history-taking to delineate the full breadth of symptoms is essential in accurate assessment.

 2010 American College of Rheumatology (ACR) Fibromyalgia Diagnostic Criteria

-The revision by the ACR of its diagnostic criteria for FM in 2010 involves the use of two scales, the Widespread Pain Index (WPI), and Symptom Severity (SS) scale, which focuses on patient-reported symptom prominence in combination with physician assessment.4,5 This revised framework was in stark contrast to the original ACR criteria established in 1990 which relied on the use of tender points over a variety of body areas to make the diagnosis of FM, which has since fallen out of favor due to limited predictive validity and interrater inconsistencies.4,6,9 Comparatively, the 2010 criteria take into consideration many other symptoms as key features of FM, including fatigue, cognitive and somatic symptoms.2,3,5
+The revision by the ACR of its diagnostic criteria for FM in 2010 involves the use of two scales, the Widespread Pain Index (WPI), and Symptom Severity (SS) scale, which focuses on patient-reported symptom prominence in combination with physician assessment.4 This revised framework was in stark contrast to the original ACR criteria established in 1990 which relied on the use of tender points over a variety of body areas to make the diagnosis of FM, which has since fallen out of favor due to limited predictive validity and interrater inconsistencies.4,18,9 Comparatively, the 2010 criteria take into consideration many other symptoms as key features of FM, including fatigue, cognitive and somatic symptoms.2,3

 The WPI consists of a list of 19 body areas where patients may be experiencing pain, with a score range of 0 to 19.
 These body areas include the neck, chest, abdomen, upper and lower back, and bilateral shoulder girdle, upper and lower arm, hip, upper and lower leg, and jaw.4